 Heaven and Hell: What to Say and When

-Birth to Kindergarten: When dealing with the youngest of these kids, it’s important to understand that few have had to deal with death.
-It’s best to talk about heaven to this age range as a physical place where they can someday live.
-At this point, don’t struggle trying emphasize the spiritual aspects of heaven.
-For now, help children understand that heaven is a wonderful place where Jesus lives, and emphasize there will be no crying, pain, or sadness in heaven.
+First, let’s begin with the youngest children.
+Understand that few have had to deal with death.
+It’s best to talk about heaven as a physical place where we can someday live.
+At this point, don’t try to emphasize the spiritual aspects of heaven.
+For now, help children understand that heaven is a wonderful place where Jesus lives.
+Emphasize that there will be no crying, pain, or sadness in heaven.

 Again, for children younger than 2, the spiritual implications are harder to understand.
 So focus more on heaven.
 Simply refer to hell as a bad place.
 As kids grow, they’ll begin to understand heaven as a wonderful place where Jesus lives and where they can someday live as well.